briceio/ulauncher-baloo/README.md

 For example, to search for all the files/folders containing "draft", type "? draft".

+## File location (focus in your file manager)

+If instead of opening your file in your default application, you want to locate it in your default file manager, press Alt+RETURN.

 ## Index setup

 To benefit from this extension you have to check that baloo is enabled (balooctl) and that your indexes are correctly setup.